Search This Blog

 A team of researchers, led by Jiaxing Li from the North China Electrical Power University in Beijing, decided to investigate whether porous cigarette ash might do a better job.

-Because cigarette ash is already being thrown away around the world each day, this is an extremely cost-effective solution to the public health issue, the scientists report in the American Chemical Society’s Industrial & Engineering Chemistry Research journal, where they published their results.
+Because cigarette ash is already being thrown away worldwide each day, this is a highly cost-effective solution to the public health issue.
+The scientists reported in the American Chemical Society’s Industrial & Engineering Chemistry Research journal, where they published their results.

 So now scientists could clean up cigarette butts and arsenic in developing countries at the same time, which is pretty awesome.